 Dedham Third Offense OUI Lawyer

 An OUI third offense is a serious offense, with serious consequences.
 Often, the courts are less lenient because the individual is a repeat offender.
 However, with the help of a skilled OUI attorney, can help.
 Your Dedham third offense OUI lawyer could examine the facts of your current case and previous cases, look for mitigating circumstances, and present them to the court.
-Work with a qualified OUI lawyer and know that you are in capable hands.Building a Defense

-Third offenses are heard in the Dedham District Court.
 For a third offense penalty, the person is looking at a mandatory six-month jail sentence and an eight-year license loss.
 The minimum is six months with 150 days to serve.
 The person could be sent up to two and a half years in the House of Corrections.
 On a third offense, many judges will probably sentence the person to around the minimum, depending on when the prior offenses happened, the severity, whether there was an accident, and whether there is a victim involved.

-If it is a third offense and the person refuses, it is a five-year license loss.
+If you refused the breath test after being charged with OUI, you will have a 5-year licnese suspension.
 If the person takes the breath test and fails, it is still a 30-day license loss for the refusal.
 If there is an accident, it is possible the person will get an immediate threat of suspension as well but, typically, it will either be a five-year loss for refusal or 30 days if they took a breath test.
 The process of challenging the suspension of a license is the same, even for a third offense.

 Fifth Amendment rights against self-incrimination can also arise in OUI cases.
 A person has certain rights that are provided when the individual in custody and prior to being interrogated.
 In Massachusetts law, typically courts have held that roadside questions do not require the officers to provide Miranda warnings.

 The person's rights are not implicated at that point.
 When a police officer stops somebody under suspicion of OUI, however, there are times that those rights could become implicated.
-If officers are looking for evidence against the defendant, they will likely be asking investigatory questions.What is the Impact a Constitutional Issue on an OUI Case
+If officers are looking for evidence against the defendant, they will likely be asking investigatory questions.

 If an attorney notices violations of certain constitutional rights, that allows the attorney to file and argue motions to suppress evidence.
 Suppressed evidence may include statements made to the police officer or any alcohol found in the car that might have been seized by the police officer.
 That evidence might be inadmissible at trial because it was a violation of the driver’s rights.